Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (2//1, 3//1)

 julia> N, = sub(V, [m])
-(Subspace over Rationals with 1 generator and no relations, Hom: subspace over Rationals with 1 generator and no relations -> vector space of dimension 2 over rationals)
+(Subspace over rationals with 1 generator and no relations, Hom: subspace over rationals with 1 generator and no relations -> vector space of dimension 2 over rationals)

 julia> dim(V)
 2